ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 * Repositories are usually used in the backend - especially if you want to support both multi-domain and no-domain configurations.
 Repository methods always require you to explicitly specify the domain as well.
 * Services usually use the current domain to interact with the repository, making them very easy to use in frontend business logic.

+See [the appendix](/repositories-and-services.md) for an overview of the available repositories and services.

 ## Importing domain configuration